ivantang/assignment2/README.md

 ```
 Once you add the above scripts, the testing automatically starts when page is loaded.
 Watch out the alert messages which tells you any missing components/functionalites.
 You are responsible for ensuring that all the functionalities above are implemented correctly - the tests are only there to help you.
 We reserve the right to test your code with other test cases than the above.

+## Submission instructions:

+* Add a folder called **assignment2** in your github repo.
+* Copy the code from your assignment 1 (or the one provided as solution for assignment 1)
+* Update the code to reflect the changes for this assignment.
+* Make sure you push your changes before midnight (11:59 PM) before the day when assignment is due - late submissions will not be accepted.
+* We will be downloading the code on the midnight before the due date, any changes to code after that point will not be considered for marking.